ITU-DASYALab/IoT_course/exercises/IoT2024_exercise_04.md

     #include <WiFi.h>
     #include <PubSubClient.h>

-We already have the WiFi package from the board manager and our T-Beam board.
+We already have the WiFi package from the board manager and our T-Beam board - if not, install it (ESP32WiFi).
 However, in order to be able to use the PubSubClient we need to install the "PubSubClient" library by Nick O'Leary.
 You can find this using the library manager as you did in previous exercises.
 If interested, you can read more about the library [here](https://github.com/knolleary/pubsubclient) (might be useful if there is something in the code you are unsure what means).